TotoooDev/Durian/README.md

 - sdl2
 - glew

+You'll also need to compile Lua from source since the pre-compiled binaries from their website are dynamicly-linked and I can't figure out how to put that in premake :(

+Once you've compiled Lua, place the ``liblua.a`` file in the ``libs/linux`` folder.

 Clone the repository, open a terminal and run ``./GenerateProjects.sh``, then ``make config=distribution`` to build in distribution mode.
 You can also build in debug mode with ``make config=debug``.